robert-burger/libosal/tests/posix/doc/MessageQueue.rst

 =====================================

-These tests are done with active signal handlers which cause interrupt return codes from the implementation messaging functions.
+These tests are done with active signal handlers which, if a signal is received during wait, causes interrupt return codes from the implementation messaging functions.

 Usually, the messaging primitives *do not* return